White Sands Sunset

 And we happily walked, two couples hand-in-hand, back out of the sand dunes.
 We hugged our goodbyes and went opposite directions for the night.

-One thought on “White Sands Sunset
+12 thoughts on “White Sands Sunset

 Leave a comment